 - All coordinates are given in WGS84 zone 48 North.
-Azimuth is in magnetic North. - Intervals were calculated using a 1% Cu cut-off, and do not contain any internal dilution. - Intervals represent down hole width not true width.
-Not enough geological information is available for a true width calculation at this time. - All copper assays are from portable XRF analysis of pulp samples, while gold results are from fire assay determination.
-Copper results will be confirmed using wet geochemistry.
+Azimuth is in magnetic North. - Intervals were calculated using a 1% Cu cut-off, and do not contain any internal dilution. - All assays are from portable XRF analysis of pulp samples.
+Samples will be confirmed using wet geochemistry.